AmirDebbie/Amir-Debbie-15-12-2020/README.md

 4. Run `npm start` to start react in development mode.

-5. If you want, run `npx cypress open` to view and run the tests.
+5. If you want, in a different terminal run `cd shopping-tracker` and `npx cypress open` to view and run the tests.
+Be sure that the app is running on port 3000 before starting the tests, otherwise they will fail.

 ## Main Technologies